Best time to prepare for CLAT 2021

-If you look closely, the syllabus covers a gamut of topics from English to aptitude to general mathematics.
+The CLAT syllabus covers a gamut of topics from English to aptitude to general mathematics.

-Generally speaking, one should ideally have a years time to prepare for CLAT 2020.
+Generally speaking, one should ideally have a year's time to prepare for CLAT 2020.
 This way the candidate will have enough time to do deep reading of all the important topics.

 As for what is the best time to prepare for CLAT, morning hours are considered the most productive.
 So the candidate, unless a night owl, might consider not staying up until late in the night.